RubyLearning/blog/content/post/2015/05/27/Ruby/core_ruby_batch_61.md

 Beginners'](http://rubylearning.com/data/AdviceRuby.zip) as a .zip file.

-Here is what **Sandra Randall (Butler)**, a participant who just graduated, has to say – “You kindly offered me the opportunity to join your Ruby course.
+Here is what **Sandra Randall (Butler)**, a participant who just graduated, has to say - "You kindly offered me the opportunity to join your Ruby course.
 I'm new to development and found the course, even though basic for programmers, a little tricky for me.
 I managed to complete all of the assessments and really learnt a lot.
 Thank you very